£20,270 - £30,205 Price range

 Standard equipment is generous across all specifications and the entry level Progression model gets a five-inch touchscreen with DAB (digital) radio, electric windows and air conditioning.
 Rear parking sensors are a worthwhile optional extra because rearward visibility is poor.

-In general, the Giulietta’s interior is everything you’d expect from an Alfa Romeo.
+In general, the Alfa-Romeo Giulietta’s interior is everything you’d expect from an Alfa.
 It’s eye-catching and well laid out but there are certainly parts that are a little way off the class best.
 Build quality is certainly one area where it lags behind: testers noted that even brand-new models seemed to have rather flimsy materials and tell-tale signs of rattling trim.
 The likes of the Volkswagen Golf and Ford Focus are better – not to mention the more upmarket BMW 1 Series and Audi A3.

 For those looking for a more sumptuous feel, you won’t find any leather upholstery until the second highest Exclusive specification.
 Overall, though, there are plenty of toys even on the entry level Progression model, including a five-inch touchscreen with DAB (digital) radio, electric windows and air conditioning.
 It might be wise to stretch to the Distinctive model thanks to its standard-fit parking sensors – rearward visibility is poor so you’ll need the help.
 Large door pillars don’t make the view much better out of the front either.